dlshriver/R4V/README.md

 # R4V: Refactoring for Verification

+This is the code used for the evaluation of the paper [*Refactoring Neural Networks for Verification*](https://arxiv.org/abs/1908.08026).

 ## Installation

 The following command should install the necessary python environment.
 Requires python3.6+ and [venv](https://docs.python.org/3/library/venv.html) to be installed on the system.